 Respect: Students will conduct themselves and treat other members of the community and their property with dignity and high regard.
 Students will be responsive to the needs and concerns of others and will show care for school and personal property.

 Responsibility: Students will behave, both in and out of school, in a manner that contributes positively to the academic climate and general welfare of the community.
 Students will be held accountable for their choices.

 Honesty: Students will be truthful in their words, actions, and behavior.
 The Honor Code implies a trust that each student will do homework, tests, and other forms of work alone, unless directed to do otherwise; will carefully cite and document all sources; and will use the property of others only with permission of the owner.
-The signature of a student following the Honor Pledge (/have neither given nor received aid on this assignment)reaffirms that the work submitted represents his or her own efforts.
+The signature of a student following the Honor Pledge ("I have neither given nor received aid on this assignment") reaffirms that the work submitted represents his or her own efforts.

 Kindness: Students will show consideration and compassion toward others in their thoughts, words, and actions.
 If a student in grades 6 - 8 appears to have violated the spirit of the Honor Code, the matter will be heard by the Honor Council.
-The Head of Upper School and/or the Headmaster will handle violations involving students in the fifth grade.
+The Head of Upper School and/or the Head of School will handle violations involving students in the fifth grade.